-Map: Please visit us if you live in or are visiting the Southern California area.
+Map: Please visit us if you are in the Southern California area.

-The Gateway: Read the current edition of WCBT's monthly newsletter.
+The Gateway: Read the current edition of WCBT's newsletter.

-An Introduction to West Covina Buddhist Temple: This 7 min. video introduces the temple and the wide variety of activities that it offers (74MB).
+An Introduction to West Covina Buddhist Temple: This video introduces the temple and the activities it offers.

-A Brief History of Shin Buddhism From Shakyamuni to Today: This 18 min. video (15MB) traces the development of Shin Buddhism from Shakyamuni, Mahayana Buddhism, the Seven Masters, Shinran, Rennyo, and Kiyozawa.
+A Brief History of Shin Buddhism From Shakyamuni to Today: This informative video traces the development of Shin Buddhism from Shakyamuni, Mahayana Buddhism, the Seven Masters, Shinran, Rennyo, and Kiyozawa.

-Three Gathas: Higashi Honganji's California temples combine to sing three popular gathas (songs).
-This is an 8-1/2 min music video (68MB).
+Three Gathas: Our California temples combine to sing three popular gathas (songs).

 |Real World Buddhism